NiamV/CourierKata/Courier Kata - Niam Vaishnav.md

 - 3, 5 and 6 medium parcels (Medium parcel mania)
 - 5, 7 and 10 large parcels (Mixed parcel mania)

-For the first two, when we have more than 5 packages, we need to make sure that two are discounted.
 I also need to change the tests I have previously implemented that have 8 packages.
 Luckily, the only possible discount that can be applied is Mixed Parcel Mania, so there are no clashes.

 We can implement this, assuming there are no clashes, by changing the `cost` function in `CostCalculator`.
-We can keep track of how many
+We can keep track of how many of each